kaperys/kaperys.github.io/_posts/2018-11-10-serverless-go-on-aws.md

 Essentially `start-api` allows us to spawn a local API Gateway with which we can invoke our Lambda function.

-The [`invoke`](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-invoke.html) command, according to AWS’ documentation:
+The [`invoke`](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-invoke.html) command, according to AWS' documentation:

 > Invokes a local Lambda function once and quits after invocation completes.
 > This is useful for developing serverless functions that handle asynchronous events (such as Amazon S3 or Amazon Kinesis events).
 It can also be useful if you want to compose a script of test cases.